rust-lang/book/nostarch/chapter10.md

 get a compile-time error, which shows that Rust indeed does not allow null values.

-The outer scope declares a variable named `r` with no initial value, and the inner scope declares a variable named `x` with the initial value of `5`.
-Inside the inner scope, we attempt to set the value of `r` as a reference to `x`.
-Then the inner scope ends, and we attempt to print the value in `r`.
+The outer scope declares a variable named `r` with no initial value [1], and the inner scope declares a variable named `x` with the initial value of `5` [2].
+Inside the inner scope, we attempt to set the value of `r` as a reference to `x` [3].
+Then the inner scope ends [4], and we attempt to print the value in `r` [5].
 This code won’t compile because the value that `r` is referring to has gone out of scope before we try to use it.
 Here is the error message:

 ```
 error[E0597]: `x` does not live long enough